AntCPLab/OpenCoral/README.md

-We use the "generate random triple optimistically/sacrifice/Beaver" methodology described by [Lindell and Nof](https://eprint.iacr.org/2017/816) to achieve malicious security.
+We use the "generate random triple optimistically/sacrifice/Beaver" methodology described by [Lindell and Nof](https://eprint.iacr.org/2017/816) to achieve malicious security, except for the "PS" (post-sacrifice) protocols where the actual multiplication is execute optimistally and checked later as also described by Lindell and Nof.
 The implementation in `brain-party.x` is inspired by [Eerikson et al.](https://eprint.iacr.org/2019/164) but does not use fast Fourier transform for batch verification.
 Otherwise, we use resharing by [Cramer et